johnchu2022/website/_pages/home.md

 ---
 Dear visitors,

 I am relocating the website host service.
-I expect to complete the transformation by the end of December 2023.
+I expect to complete the transformation by the end of December 2023 (sorry for the delay).
 I am also excited to introduce a new research portfolio.
 Thank you and please visit again.
 See you soon, ...

 #### W﻿elcome to my webpage